Want to continue your education but have a little freedom too? An apprenticeship could be for you.

-- Offer to do work experience in their chosen industry.
-This gives the employer a chance to see them working, whilst your son/daughter get valuable experience to add to their CV
+- Offer to do work experience in your chosen industry.
+This gives the employer a chance to see you working, whilst you gain valuable experience to add to your CV.

 We can deliver apprenticeships in a range of subjects; once you have found an employer come and speak to us.
 We can talk to the employer about what they need to do next and support them through the process of employing an apprentice.